Support

 Stigma also prevents MAPs from seeking other forms of support, such as support from peers and loved ones.
 MAP support groups exist and are promoted by experts, but the myth that allowing pedophiles to interact with each other will increase their likelihood of abusing children limits MAPs' knowledge of their effectiveness.
 Additionally, MAPs may be unwilling to disclose their attractions to friends and family members for fear of being judged or mistreated.
 This causes MAPs to avoid support opportunities that could boost their mental health.

 In some cases, stigma can even increase a MAP's risk of offending.
 MAPs who experience high levels of internalized stigma are more likely to suffer from a variety of mental health issues (such as anxiety, depression, and suicidal thoughts), many of which are known risk factors for sexual violence.
-Stigma can also cause MAPs to try to suppress their attractions, which can cause them to become overwhelming and further increase a MAP's risk of offending.
+Stigma can also cause MAPs to try to suppress their attractions, which can cause them to become overwhelming and increase a MAP's risk of offending.

 Stigma is widely understood by experts to be detrimental to the wellbeing of minor-attracted people and the safety of children, leading child protection organizations to speak out about its harms.
 Nevertheless, many people continue to perpetuate stigma through misleading languageinaccurate claims, and even explicit harassment and threats directed at individuals they suspect of being or supporting MAPs.